idiap/ssp/README.md

 ```sh
 pip install ssp --user  # User level in ~/.local
 ```
+Note that the PyPI package is very likely to be out of date!

 Otherwise, see the wiki at https://github.com/idiap/ssp/wiki

+## Publications

 The pitch tracker in SSP is documented in the paper:
 ```